 - 12. Suppose that we have some positive integers (not necessarily distinct) whose sum is 100.
 How large can their product be? - 13.
 The repeat of a positive integer is obtained by writing it twice in a row.
 For example, the repeat of 254 is 254254.
-Is there a positive integer whose repeat is a square number? - $^+14$.
-Let p be a prime.
-Show that for every set of 2p-1 integers, one can choose a subset of size p whose sum is divisible by p.
-Is the same true when the prime p is replaced by a composite integer n? - $^{+}15$.
+Is there a positive integer whose repeat is a square number? - 14.
+Let a < b be distinct natural numbers.
+Prove that every block of b consecutive natural numbers contains two distinct numbers whose product is a multiple of ab. $^+$ Suppose now that a < b < c.
+Must every block of c consecutive natural numbers contain three distinct numbers whose product is a multiple of abc?

++15.
 All integers greater than one but less than 100 are put into a hat and two are drawn.
 Sophie is given their sum and Paul their product.
 Sophie says, "I can tell you don't know the numbers."
 Paul replies, "Now I do."
 Sophie exclaims, "Now I do too!"
 What are the numbers?